 Blot Away Excess Makeup

-Before applying powder or setting spray, use blotting papers to blot away any excess makeup.
+Before applying powder or setting spray, use blotting papers to remove any excess makeup.
 Don’t forget that this also applies to powder foundations!
 When you wear too much makeup, it’s more likely to crease.

 Always Prep Your Skin

 Prepping your skin is a must.
 Using proper skincare steps is the first step in prepping your skin.
-Then, make sure to apply a good primer before foundation application to help create the smooth base that you need to prevent cakey makeup.
+Then, apply a good primer before foundation application to help create the smooth base you need to prevent cakey makeup.

 Exfoliate

 Including exfoliating in your beauty routine helps remove dead skin cells that build up on the skin’s surface.
-If you don’t exfoliate, these build up on the surface of the skin, leading to flaky skin and patchy makeup.
+If you don’t exfoliate, these build up on the skin’s surface, leading to flaky skin and patchy makeup.
 Makeup doesn’t stick to dead skin cells like it does clean skin.

 Make Sure That Makeup Has The Same Base